-The workshop aims to accomplish the following goals:
+The workshop aimed to accomplish the following goals:

 - Generate a list of potential data sources (current or former companies, labs, etc.)